openstack/openstack-manuals/doc/cli-reference/source/mistral.rst

   Cron trigger pattern

 ``--first-time <YYYY-MM-DD HH:MM>``
-  Date and time of the first execution
+  Date and time of the first execution.
+Time is treated as local time unless --utc is also specified

 ``--count <integer>``
   Number of wanted executions

+``--utc``
+  All times specified should be treated as UTC

 .. _mistral_cron-trigger-delete: